Rwill03/AI-PROJECT/READ/README.md

 Given the project's simplicity, deploying it as an .exe file emerges as an optimal solution.
 This streamlined approach ensures straightforward execution on various platforms, reflecting a commitment to user-friendly deployment.

+(NOTE: An attempt of implementing the project in to an .exe file can be find in this reposetory, but it isn't functional.)

 ## Results

 After the meticulous process of creating the Pong AI, let's delve into a comprehensive reflection on the results and the key components that shape the game.